 Superhero Versus Superhero

-Wednesday evening of last week, my friend Paul, came over to my desk and handed me a drawing.
+Some time ago, my friend Paul, came over to my desk and handed me a drawing.
 It was a copy of a drawing he had done of Hellboy (Dark Horse comics) filing down the horns of The Demon Atrigan (DC comics) while he struggled to get away.
 It was a very silly drawing.
 He then explained to me that the day before he and Tommy (my friend and my Assistant Director), had gone to lunch and started talking about how there are a lot of comic book characters from different companies who either looked a lot alike, where of the same archetype, or who had similar names.
 They thought it would be fun to draw them fighting each other in some way.
 They even went so far as to write up a list.
 The drawing he had given me was the first drawing he had thought up to do.
 He then asked me to join in.
 I thought it sounded like fun so I did.

 It’s funny how the same idea can get interpreted in different ways.
 Tommy was taking his drawings very seriously.
 He wanted to have the characters he drew, fighting each other in a very dramatic fashion.
 Meanwhile, Paul was all about being silly.
 He wanted to find the humors side to the conflicts.
 I sided more on Paul’s side than Tommy’s.
 If I was going to join in, I wanted to find the humor in the situation.